 For the most part, what people of the Southern Cone today refer to as their "folk" or "traditional" dances are the social dances that were popular in their countries during the 17th, 18th, and 19th centuries.
 Since these are all but extinct nowadays, having been superseded by the social dances of this century, they are often called "historical dances."
 They include the Americanized descendents of dance brought mostly from Spain and France.
 Very few dances are said to have been totally "created" in the regions we're dealing with here, but the old imports have been so changed by the natives to fit their own New-World temperament and conditions as to produce what amount to independent forms.

 The repertoire consists roughly of a hundred dances, only a handful of which are still spontaneously danced today.
-Almost all are couple danes.
+Almost all are couple dances.
 These in turn can be divided into "non-contact" dances (flirtatious dances in which partners never touch) and "contact" dances (in which partners take various ballroom positions).

 The non-contact couple dances are the oldest.
 Some of the best known are Cueca (considered by Chileans to be their national dance, but also danced in Argentina), the Zamba (primarily Argentina), the Gato (known at various times throughout the Southern Cone), and the Chacarera.